vignettes/Ramos_MultiAssayExperiment.Rmd

 TCGAutils

-provides users additional tools for modifying row and column metadata[
+provides users additional tools for modifying

 or List

-multiassayexperiment[i = rownames, j = primary or colnames, k = assay]
+inputs)multiassayexperiment[i = rownames, j = primary or colnames, k = assay]

-Subsetting operations always return another MultiAssayExperiment
+Subsetting operations always return another

-.
-For example, the following will return any rows named “MAPK14” or “IGFBP2,” and remove any assays where no rows match:
+return any rows named “MAPK14” or “IGFBP2”, and remove any assays where

 miniACC[c("MAPK14", "IGFBP2"), , ]

-The following will keep only patients of pathological stage iv, and all their associated assays:
+The following will keep only patients of pathological stage IV, and all their associated assays:

-miniACC[, miniACC$pathologic_stage == "stage iv", ]
+stg4 <- miniACC$pathologic_stage == "stage iv"

 And the following will keep only the RNA-seq dataset, and only patients for which this assay is available: